RetroReversing/retroReversing/pages/snes/SNESDevkitHardware.md

   <img src="/public/images/snes/sluggo 3 Memory emulator.jpg" class="wow slideInLeft postImage" />
   <img src="/public/images/snes/sluggo 3 snes cartridge.jpg" class="wow slideInLeft postImage" />
 <div markdown="1">
 The Sluggo development system was a custom in-house development tool created by `Rebecca Heineman` and her partner while working at Interplay.
+The development kit was created because Interplay couldn't afford the official SNES devkit but managed to get Nintendo to send over the hardware documentation in Japanese [^23].

 The two images on the left are from the `Atari Compendium` and show the main development kit (memory emulator) and a custom SNES cartridge that could be connected to an IBM-PC or even an Apple II GS to execute code on the Super Nintendo (and other consoles) [^15].